go-json-experiment/json/proposal.md

 ```

 Many of the options configure fairly obscure behavior.
-Unfortunately, many of the behaviors cannot be changed due in order to maintain
+Unfortunately, many of the behaviors cannot be changed in order to maintain
 backwards compatibility.
 This is a major justification for a v2 "json" package.

+Let `jsonv1` be v1 "encoding/json" and `jsonv2` be "encoding/json/v2",
+then the v1 and v2 options can be composed together to obtain behavior
+that is identical to v1, identical to v2, or anywhere in between.
+For example:

+- `jsonv1.Marshal(v)`
+  - uses default v1 semantics
+- `jsonv2.Marshal(in, jsonv1.DefaultOptionsV1())`
+  - semantically equivalent to `jsonv1.Marshal`
+- `jsonv2.Marshal(in, jsonv1.DefaultOptionsV1(), jsontext.AllowDuplicateNames(false))`
+  - uses mostly v1 semantics, but opts into one v2-specific behavior
+- `jsonv2.Marshal(in, jsonv1.StringifyWithLegacySemantics(true), jsonv1.ReportErrorsWithLegacySemantics(true))`
+  - uses mostly v2 semantics, but opts into two v1-specific behaviors
+- `jsonv2.Marshal(v, ..., jsonv2.DefaultOptionsV2())`
+  - semantically equivalent to `jsonv2.Marshal` since `jsonv2.DefaultOptionsV2` overrides any options specified earlier in the `...`
+- `jsonv2.Marshal(v)`
+  - uses default v2 semantics

 ### Types aliases